Unit rationale, description and aim

 Task 2: Case Study Analysis Report

 This group task involves analysing a major real-world cybersecurity incident.
 Students will evaluate the technical, ethical, and social implications of the incident, working collaboratively to produce a comprehensive written report.
-Individual contributions must be clearly documented and will be assessed to ensure accountability.
+Students will use GenAI tools to critically analyse the case study and will critically evaluate and reflect on the GenAI generated report content.
+Individuals contributions must be clearly documented and will be assessed to ensure accountability.
 This assessment fosters teamwork, research, and analytical skills.

 Submission Type: Group